With Performance, you can monitor, investigate, and remediate endpoint performance problems.

 Events are generated when an endpoint experiences the conditions that you defined in an event rule in a profile.

 When a profile targets an endpoint, tools are distributed to that endpoint to collect and monitor performance data.
-Data is collected every 15 seconds and stored for one week.
+Data is collected every 15 seconds and stored for 15 days.
 This local data store is queried when you analyze events in Performance.

 For example, you might want to know when available memory falls below a certain threshold on specific computers.
 You can create a profile with an Available Memory is less than 250 MB event rule and set the target for that profile to a computer group you want to monitor.
 When you analyze events in Performance, memory events are reported if any endpoints that you are targeting had less than 250 MB of available memory during the time frame (scope) that you selected for analysis.